• Home

 Much of the problem stems from believing (or hoping) that social media on its own will be the solution for all your sales and marketing efforts.
 It certainly is part of the solution, but not all as some would have you believe.
 For instance, for businesses where high trust is critical it won’t close a sale.

+But if approached in the right way it can be an effective and efficient part of the marketing mix helping you increase awareness and make your offer more accessible and credible.
 1. Fish where the fish are: Be where your customers (or prospective customers) hang out.
 You wouldn’t attend a networking event full of people you had no interest in doing business with, so why hang out on social media networks where there are no prospective customers.
 If your customers are on Facebook use that as your primary social media network; if business professionals are what you are after then LinkedIn is for you.
 And once utilising one of those platforms use their targeting and profiling tools to hone your focus.

 2. Connect with a purpose: Social media is a great way to connect in a simple and non obtrusive way.
 But its real value comes when it is part of how you build your business network.
 If you sit behind a PC all day madly digitally connecting without a clear target strategy in place then you are pretty much wasting your time.
 You need to consider who you want to connect with and how you can add value (hint: it’s not all about you!).